Zeloksa/Piano-Tiles-ADV/README.md

 # 🎹 Piano Tiles ADV (V1.2)

 **Piano Tiles ADV** is a high-performance, 60 FPS rhythm game completely engineered and optimized from the ground up for the **M5Stack Cardputer**.
-It features 7 full-length 8-bit covers, dynamic difficulty scaling, and a custom DSP audio engine for crystal-clear piezo speaker output.
+It features **12** full-length 8-bit covers, dynamic difficulty scaling, new "Hold Notes" mechanics, and a custom DSP audio engine for crystal-clear piezo speaker output.

 > [!IMPORTANT]
 > **Source Code Status:** This project is proprietary.
 The source code is private.